mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Vaswani, Ashish, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Łukasz Kaiser, and Illia Polosukhin.
 "Attention is all you need."
 In Advances in neural information processing systems, pp. 5998-6008.
 2017.

 1. Radford, Alec, Karthik Narasimhan, Tim Salimans, and Ilya Sutskever.
 "Improving language understanding by generative pre-training."
 (2018): 12.

+1. Denton, Emily L. "Unsupervised learning of disentangled representations from video."
+In Advances in neural information processing systems, pp. 4414-4423.
+2017.
+  - Encoder-Decoder set up for the disentangled
+  - Hypothesis: Content (time invariant) and Pose (time variant)
+  - Two Encoders for the pose and content; Concatenate the output for single Decoder
+  - Introduce adversarial loss
+  - Video generation conditioned on context, and pose modeling via LSTM.